 Long easy/moderate runs are endurance training, where you become able to run far in a long time.
-Finding your Lactate Threshold and practice LT – training, you become able to run faster i.e. with a higher intensity in a long time.
-In other words Lactate Threshold – Intensive Marathon Training makes you run faster and longer.
-How the Lactate Threshold Boost Your Marathon performance and what it is about is described below.
+Finding your Lactate Threshold and practicing LT – training, you become able to run faster i.e. with a higher intensity for a long time.
+In other words, by performing lactate threshold training which is intensive marathon training intervals, you learn to run faster and longer.
+We will explore how the lactate threshold boosts your marathon performance below.

-The Science has shown more precisely, what causes the accumulation of lactate in the working muscles during hard work.
-But in general, the Lactate Threshold – LT is a very reliable and powerful marker of performance in aerobic exercises, because it works in practice.
-Lactic acid or just lactate is called a waste product of the energy production.
+Science has shown more precisely, what causes the accumulation of lactate in the working muscles during hard work.
+But in general, the Lactate Threshold – LT is a very reliable and powerful marker of performance in aerobic exercises because it works in practice.
+Lactic acid or just lactate is called a waste product of energy production.
 It paralyzes the muscle and causes a burning sensation.

-The lactate threshold LT is a threshold where a given work intensity leads to the lactate volume in the muscles begins to rise pretty much.
-Lactate produces continuously by muscle work.
+The lactate threshold LT is a threshold where a given work intensity leads to the lactate volume in the muscles beginning to rise pretty much.
+Lactate produces continuously with muscle work.
 However, if there simultaneously is sufficient Oxygen, will excess lactate removes via the blood.

 At low work intensities, there is a balance between the production of lactate and the elimination of lactate.
-Lactate threshold or just LT, is thus the highest level at which a stable level of lactate can be maintained.
+The lactate threshold or just LT is thus the highest level at which a stable level of lactate can be maintained.

 Lactate Threshold Training

 The ability to “move” the LT, so you can tolerate more improves by running nearby the LT.
-It’s also the level, where you best improve the endurance.
-The most practical way to describe the LT level is on basis of the maximum Oxygen uptake.
+It’s also the level, where you best improve endurance.
+The most practical way to describe the LT level is on basis of the maximum oxygen uptake.

-If you want to experience how the lactate accumulation feels, then try to stand up with your arms horizontally in 4 minutes, and you will experience how it feels.
-At one point, your arms begin to shake and pain, and finally there is so much lactate accumulated in your arm muscles, that you simply must let them fall down.
+If you want to experience how the lactate accumulation feels, then try to stand up with your arms horizontally for 4 minutes, and you will experience how it feels.
+At one point, your arms begin to shake and pain, and finally, there is so much lactate accumulated in your arm muscles, that you simply must let them fall.

-Lactate measures often in MMol per liter blood.
+Lactate measures often in MMol per liter of blood.
 The lactate threshold theory compares the speed/heart rate with lactate accumulation in the blood.
-LT for the majority is measured to be about 3-4 MMol per liter blood.
-Highest lactate accumulation, a person can obtain is about 19 MMol per liter of blood.
+LT for the majority is measured to be about 3-4 MMol per liter of blood.
+The highest lactate accumulation, a person can obtain is about 19 MMol per liter of blood.

-As you see there are a lot to gain, particular as beginner who wants to improve your running skills.
-When we move our LT it means, that we run in a pace nearby our LT and hereby move it over time.
+As you see there is a lot to gain, particularly as a beginner who wants to improve your running skills.
+When we move our LT it means, that we run at a pace nearby our LT and hereby move it over time.
 In this way, we will run longer with a higher speed before the limit is reached.

 If you want to find your exact LT level, you have to be tested on a treadmill with modern laboratory equipment.
 An expert measures your lactate concentration at different speeds and finds therefore exactly the threshold.

 LT can also be found in some practical tests.
-For most people the maximum speed you can run on a half-marathon, will be similar to the pace at LT.
+For most people, the maximum speed you can run on a half-marathon will be similar to the pace at LT.
 If you have not run that far yet, you can use your 10 km time and add 8 – 10 seconds per kilometer.
-Let’s say you run a 10 km in 50 minutes with maximum effort.
+Let’s say you run 10 km in 50 minutes with maximum effort.

 Intensity and Lactate Threshold Training